pwfisher/zibo.core/manual/Core/Directory+Structure.md

 * __manual__
 sources of the manual documentation pages
 * __public__
-resources hosted directly by the webserver
+resources for the document root of the webserver
 * __src__
 sources of the implementation; the PHP files
 * __test__